VanuatuOfficial Name: Republic of Vanuatu

 Cyclones: Cyclones can occur suddenly in Vanuatu.
 Cyclone season usually lasts from November to April, and severe flooding, landslides, and disruptions to services may occur.
 Local media and hotels will convey cyclone alerts issued by local authorities.

 Volcanoes/Earthquakes: Vanuatu is subject to volcanic eruptions, earthquakes, and tsunamis.
 If you plan to visit volcanic areas, contact the Department of Geology and Mines at (677) 22423 or the Vanuatu Tourism Office prior to traveling to areas where volcanic activity may occur.
 Detailed information about earthquakes is available from the National Earthquake Information Center of the United States Geological Survey.
 If a natural disaster occurs, follow the advice of local authorities.

-ACCESSIBILITY: Individuals with disabilities may find accessibility and accommodation very different from what they find in the United States.
-There is no law specifically prohibiting discrimination against persons with physical, sensory, intellectual, or mental disabilities.
+Travelers Who Require Accessibility Assistance: There is no law specifically prohibiting discrimination against persons with physical, sensory, intellectual, or mental disabilities.
 There are no special programs to assist persons with disabilities and no legislation mandating access to buildings, information, and communications.
 In practice, most buildings in Vanuatu are not accessible to persons with disabilities, and disabled persons often rely on assistance from friends and family.

-- Equipment fits properly.
+- Make sure your equipment fits properly.

 - Postpone or cancel diving activity if any equipment is faulty.

 - Try to remain in pairs or in a group that includes a dive guide.

 - Determine your level of training before engaging in deep water or wreck dives.